 - Display our ability to develop and mass produce quality hardware

-M2 is an open source automotive interface that takes the form of a OBD2 "Under-the-Dash" dongle or hard-wired "Under-the-hood" device.
-M2 has all of the interface circuitry to connect to the 5+ standard OBD2 protocols and other interfaces (a second CAN bus, LIN bus, single wire CAN, etc).
-M2 has several options for connections to the outside world including: SD card, USB Device and Host, 20-pin (sort of standard) XBEE socket, and a general purpose connector.
+The M2 is an open source automotive interface that takes the form of an OBD2 "under-the-Dash" dongle or hard-wired "under-the-hood" device.
+Each M2 has all the interface circuitry needed to connect to the 5+ standard OBD2 protocols plus other interfaces such as a second CAN bus, LIN bus, and single-wire CAN.
+It also includes several options for connections to the outside world including: SD card, USB Device and Host, 20-pin (sort of standard) XBee socket, and a general purpose connector.

-Interface PCB: The goal is for M2 to be able to interface and communicate with as many cars as possible.
+The M2 Interface Board provides most of the hardware support for automotive connections.
+The goal was for M2 to be able to interface and communicate with as many cars as possible.
 We crammed 2 channels of CAN, 2 channels of LIN/K-LINE, a J1850 VPW/PWM and even a single-wire CAN (GMLAN) interface onto the board.
-Automotive environments require M2 to be seriously strong, so we built in plenty of protection circuitry.
+Automotive environments require the M2 to be seriously strong, so we built in plenty of protection circuitry.
 Lastly, we have 6 general purpose driver circuits, which can source and sink up to 1 amp of current at 12 volts!